COMCIFS/Dictionary-Writing-Workshop/Handout-Part1.md

 identifiers often associated with indefinite nouns like "an image" "a measurement" "an experimenter".
 You could use well-defined terminology from your field and references to literature to keep your definition short.
-Remember, identifiers do not have key data names.

-#### Finding key data names
+\begin{testexample}[Finding key data names]

-The nouns in your definition are good candidates for key data names.

-> Example: Working out the key data names for "an experimental role",
-> which we have defined as "the role performed by an experimenter during
+What are the key data names for "an experimental role", which we have defined as "the role performed by an experimenter during the experiment"?

-> the experiment"
->
-> "An experimental role" is observational, so
+ "An experimental role" is observational, so
-> {"measurement id","dataset id"} are key data names.
-Our
-> definitional sentence includes nouns "role" and "experimenter", both
-> of which could become identifiers.
-If we have a measurement and a
-> person, do we have a single unique role identified?
-In other words,
-> could one person perform two roles at once?
-If not (we did after
-> all write "_the_ role"), then {"measurement id","dataset id" and
-> "experimenter id"} are sufficient.
+ \{"measurement id","dataset id"\} are key data names.
+Our definitional sentence includes nouns "role" and "experimenter", both of which could become identifiers.
+If we have a measurement and a person, do we have a single unique role identified?
+In other words, could one person perform two roles at once?
+If not (we did after all write "\emph{the} role"), then \{"measurement id","dataset id" and "experimenter id"\} are sufficient.
+\end{testexample}

-> Exercise: work out how to represent simultaneous roles.
-Possible
-> roles might include {"principal" "attending" "experimenter" "dogsbody"
-> "programmer" "instrument responsible"} .
-See the gas chamber example
-> below for ideas.
+\begin{exer}: work out how to represent simultaneous roles.
+Possible roles might include {"principal" "attending" "experimenter" "dogsbody" "programmer" "instrument responsible"} .
+See the ionisation chamber example below for ideas.
+\end{exer}

-### Step 3: Make your definitions computationally useful
+## Step 3: Make your definitions computationally useful

 Remember that an important reason for this work is to convey information in a way that is manipulable by computer.
 Any data name